david-fong/okiidoku/cpp/readme.md

 ## Building and Running okiidoku\_cli

-You can use CMake from the command list, or just use the VS Code CMake-Tools extension to build the project.
+You can use CMake from the command line, or just use the VS Code CMake-Tools extension to build the project.

 You can use `tput rmam` to disable the terminal's line wrapping, and `tput smam` to enable it again afterward.

 ## Source Code

 The project is set up for use with VS Code.
-After installing and enabling the recommended extensions, select a configure preset and build preset.

 Don't open the cpp folder or the repo's root folder in VS Code directly.
 Open [the repo's workspace file](../okiidoku.code-workspace).
+After installing and enabling the recommended extensions, select a configure preset and build preset.

 Note: if you installed cmake via snap (like I did on my Ubuntu machine): https://github.com/microsoft/vscode-cmake-tools/issues/838#issuecomment-1035123514